 Day - 14

-Location: Sacred Valley (Ollantaytambo) - This morning travel by private bus for around two hours through the Sacred Valley, on the outskirts of Cusco.
+Location: Sacred Valley (Ollantaytambo) - This morning, travel by private bus for around 2 hours through the Sacred Valley on the outskirts of Cusco.
 Known as Wilcamayo by the Incas, this valley was greatly treasured because of its climate, fertile land and the presence of the Urubamba (Sacred) River.
 Long the main source of food for the high Andes, maize crops can be seen surrounding the river and covering the terraces carved high into the valley walls.
 You will visit the fortress of Sacsayhuaman where massive stone blocks that form the walls of this site give you an impressive picture of how greatly developed Inca engineering was.
 Looking over the city from its hilltop position, the fortress is the ultimate example of the Inca's military strength.
-En route to Ollantaytambo you will visit multiple workshops in the Chichubamba community to gain a greater insight into the local lifestyle with an included lunch and visit to some local workshops.
+En route to Ollantaytambo, visit workshops in the Chichubamba community to gain a greater insight into the local lifestyle with an included lunch and visit to some local workshops.
 After the community visit, continue on to Ollantaytambo.
-Ollantaytambo was built over an ancient Inca town, the ruins of the royal estate of Emperor Pachacuti.
-This is one of the few places where the Incas defeated the Spanish.
-It's a magnificent example of Inca urban planning and the perfect warm up for Machu Picchu.
+Ollantaytambo is a magnificent example of Inca urban planning and the perfect warm up for Machu Picchu.
 Ollantaytambo's archaeological site is located to the east of the Plaza de Armas.
 The upper terraces of this site offer great photo opportunities of the squared grid town below.
 Today you’ll see lots of evidence of the Incas' engineering skills – in the ruins of ancient aqueducts, irrigation canals, dams on the Urubamba River, imposing sets of terraces and centres of worship dedicated to Pachamama (Mother Earth).
 Late afternoon head to the hotel in Ollantaytambo and settle in for night.

 Day - 15